Turki Al-Sheikh: Film industry

 During Alalshikh's tenure as chairman of the GEA, Saudi Arabia lifted a 35-year-old ban on cinemas.
 Under Al-Sheikh, the GEA organised the Joy Forum19, an event attended by Jackie Chan, Jean-Claude Van Damme, Jason Momoa, and Shah Rukh Khan.
 Alalshikh commented, "Today you are witnessing things we have never had in Saudi Arabia.
 We have 300,000 visitors to our events".

 Alalshikh scripted The Cello, which was regarded as the first Arabic international horror film.
 Directed by Darren Bousman, it starred Jeremy Irons and Tobin Bell, as well as Elham Ali and Samer Ismail.
+The budget for The Cello was $17m, though it only grossed $5,310 in cinemas.

 In February 2024, Alalshikh launched a new investment fund geared towards upgrading Arabic cinema content in producing, distributing and making films featuring leading actors in the Arab world.

 Sports

 Alalshikh is Chairman of the Islamic Solidarity Sports Federation (ISSF), and previously Honorary President of Al-Taawoun in Buraidah.
-He was also the owner of the Egyptian club Pyramids from 2018 to 2019.
+He was also the owner of the Egyptian football club Pyramids from 2018 to 2019.

 On 2 August 2019, he became the owner of Almería, replacing Alfonso García Gabarrón.
 He named Mohamed El Assy as general director of the club.
+On 16 May 2025, Almería announced that Alalshikh sold the club to a group of investors from Saudi Arabia, led by SMC Group.

 Alalshikh has told ESPN he plans to fix 'broken' boxing.
 With Alalshikh at the helm, Saudi Arabia has hosted a series of high-profile fights.
 His favourite boxers are Larry Holmes and Roberto Duran.

 In 2024, Oscar De La Hoya sold The Ring magazine to Alalshikh for $10 million.

-On 16 May 2025, Almería announced that Alalshikh sold the club to a group of investors from Saudi Arabia, led by SMC Group.
+In June 2025, Alalshikh co-founded the Zuffa Boxing promotion company with UFC CEO Dana White.

 In September 2025, it was reported that Alalshikh was preparing a formal bid to buy EFL Championship club Bristol City.

+The summer of 2026 saw speculation of a potential investment or takeover of Derby County by Al-Sheikh from then owner David Clowes, with a deal reported to be close and waiting Independent Football Regulator approval in late July 2026.
+On 10 August 2026, Derby County released a statement that deal which been approved by the EFL and IFR, but Alalshikh's Lion Sport consortium had withdrawn from the deal and that Clowes Developments had taken the club "off the market".